 APM Research Fund

-The APM Research Fund has been established within the Research Programme to provide funding for small-scale research projects or to provide seed funding for larger research projects.
+The APM Research Fund aims to provide funding for small-scale research projects or to provide seed funding for larger research projects.

-How can APM and the APM Research Fund help me?
+How can the APM Research Fund help me?

 In addition to funding, APM can help provide access to data and research participants through access to its corporate members, amongst others, who wish to be involved in cutting edge research activities.
 By providing a platform for research at its events, publications and journals and through the use of its media channels, APM can aid researchers with disseminating findings and help measure the impact of their work.